Rob Schneider Slammed For ‘Whitesplaining’ MLK To John Lewis On Martin Luther King, Jr. Day

 — Oliver Willis (@owillis) January 16, 2017

 Some Twitter users pointed out that Rob Schneider has a long history of portraying racist caricatures, so he probably isn’t the greatest authority on civil rights.
-As the Daily Dot reports, he donned yellow face in I Now Pronounce You Chuck and Larry, and he played a Middle Eastern delivery man in Big Daddy.
+As the Daily Dot reported, he donned yellow face in I Now Pronounce You Chuck and Larry, and he played a Middle Eastern delivery man in Big Daddy.
 He also portrayed a Native American character in Bedtime Stories.

 Everyone is giving Rob Schneider a hard time for his tweet to Rep. Lewis, but look at all he’s done for Asian, Latino, and Women’s Rights. pic.twitter.com/xoATCTjiT8